rundeck-plugins/rundeck-plugin-examples/README.md

 # Rundeck Plugin Examples

 This repository serves as a comprehensive knowledge base for developing Rundeck plugins.
-It includes a variety of example plugins, each demonstrating best practices and adhering to the latest [Plugin Development Guidelines](https://pagerduty.atlassian.net/wiki/spaces/RUNDECK/pages/2878472445/Workflow+Step+Node+Step+Plugins+Development+Guidelines).

 These examples are designed to help you understand, edit, and build plugins for testing purposes.